Welcome . . .

 Space Coast tourism

 Looking to translate the growing interest in the space launches from the Eastern Shore, GSC started in mid-2009 working with tourism directors from three states and from counties and cities from Virginia Beach north to mid-Delaware to re-brand the area as a space industry tourism area, similar to how Florida translated the Cape Canaveral/Kennedy area into Florida’s Space Coast.
-This multi-year project is now underway to again diversify the Eastern Shore economy.

 A further outgrowth of the original challenge of stopping the “brain drain,” is helping local school districts, community colleges, and universities in using the resources of the Wallops area, including the MARS program, to make the STEM program (science, technology, engineering and math) come alive in the classrooms and develop further interest of those areas among our youngsters.